Last Updated on

 - tube malfunction

-- routine changes as part of ongoing airway management
+- routine changes as part of ongoing airway management.

 - emergent tracheostomy tube changes due to tracheostomy blockage, dislodgement, or accidental decannulation (See Emergency Tracheostomy Algorithm for more information from the National Tracheostomy Safety Project.)

-The need for a different tube size or type
+Tracheostomy change for a different tube size or type

 downsizing the tracheostomy tube

 The tube size may need changing to a smaller size to facilitate weaning of spontaneous breathing trials, improve speech production, or improve patient comfort.
 Decreasing the outer diameter of the tracheostomy tube facilitates use of speaking valves and caps because it allows more room for expiratory airflow around the tracheostomy tube and through the upper airway.
+For patients with COVID-19 or any airborne illness it may be beneficial to wait until the patient is COVID negative prior to cuff deflation to prevent aerosolization.

 - Downsizing the tracheostomy tube or changing to a cuffless tube reduces airway resistance and increases tolerance and comfort for a speaking valve or cap (Johnson, D. et al, 2009).